victorpanitz/iOS-Basic_MVP_with_UnitTests/README.md

 ## Layout

-As not a huge fan of Interface Builder, I prefer to keep a programatically layout, but keep on your mind it's not a bullet proof or something like that.
+As not a huge fan of Interface Builder, I usually prefer to keep a programatically layout, but keep on your mind it's not a bullet proof or something like that.